 On the east side of Hawai'i Island, in the Koa'e community, was where it all began.
-Our hard-working neighbors were finding that after their orchards and gardens had fed their families and friends, they still had leftovers that were turning into compost.
+Our homesteading and farmy neighbors were finding that after their orchards and gardens had fed their families and friends, they still had leftovers that were turning into compost.
 And, as wonderful as compost is, it was a shame to watch all that delicious, naturally-grown food rot in the compost bin.

-So, the first idea was for these growers to take their abundance and sell it.
-Unfortunately, the surplus from just one family wasn't quite enough to make it worth paying for a booth at one of the local farmers' markets and haggling with customers for hours, and there wasn't the volume or consistency to sell to most wholesalers.
+Why not just take the abundance and sell it?
+Unfortunately, the inconsistent surplus from just one family wasn't quite enough to make it worth establishing an account with a local store or paying for a booth at one of the local farmers' markets and haggling with customers for hours.

-In the course of a week we heard this complaint from a few different families, and a light bulb came on.
-With everyone needing the same thing, but having the same constraints, why not create a solution for everyone, from everyone?
+Over the course of a week, we heard this complaint from a few different neighbors, and a light bulb came on.
+With everyone having the same need and constraints, how could we create a solution for everyone, from everyone?

-When it was over, we broke down the set up and each farm's sales.
-We took a commission to cover our time, labor, fees and gas and everything else went back to the grower.
+When it was over, we broke down the setup and each farm's sales.
+We took a commission to cover our time, fees, and gas, and everything else went back to the grower.
 In the same fashion as the morning pick-up, we dropped off leftovers and containers and distributed payments.
 It was a smashing success.

-Between Kalapana and Seaview, we were able to grow a great and loyal customer base and add to the list of growers we represented.
-So much so, we began calling the operation, "Harvest!
-Puna Makai" to better reflect the wider area represented by our market offerings.
+Between Kalapana and Seaview, we grew a great and loyal customer base while adding to our network of farms and growers.
+So much so, we began calling the operation "Harvest!
+Puna Makai" to reflect better the wider area represented by our market offerings.